10 ways to stay productive at home

 - Aug 8

-The good news is, with a few smart habits, you can get more done, reduce stress, and make working from home actually work for you.
-Here’s a practical, no-fluff guide to help you do just that.
+The good news is that with a few smart habits, you can get more done, reduce stress, and make working from home actually work for you.
+Here is a practical, no-fluff guide to help you stay focused, productive, and balanced.

 Set up a dedicated workspace

-Working from your bed or sofa might feel cosy, but those spaces are designed for relaxation, not deep focus.
+Working from your bed or sofa might feel comfortable, but those areas are designed for relaxation, not focus.

 Your environment has a huge impact on your mindset.
-When you physically move to a workspace, you signal to your brain that it’s time to switch into work mode.
+When you move to a workspace, your brain recognises it is time to work rather than unwind.

-Pick a dedicated spot — ideally near a window for natural light.
-Studies show natural light improves alertness and reduces eye strain.
+Choose a dedicated spot with good lighting, ideally near a window for natural light.

 Get your desk ergonomics right